rpm-software-management/dnf/doc/conf_ref.rst

 ``metadata_expire``
     time in seconds

     The period after which the remote repository is checked for metadata update and in the positive case the local metadata cache is updated.
 The default corresponds to 48 hours.
-Set this to ``-1`` or ``never`` to make the repo never considered expired.
+Set this to ``less than 0`` or ``never`` to make the repo never considered expired.

 .. _minrate-label: